 As a business, you can add various material to your website, like Brand Story, Chat Box, Contact Us Page, etc., but the idea is to make your site a place where you will always be available when your customers need you.

-There are many tools which you can use to make an interactive website, and the one you choose depends on the required features, pricing, and preference.
+There are many tools that you can use to make an interactive website, and the one you choose depends on the required features, pricing, and preference.